MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-dataflow-endorsement-overview.md

 ## Promotion

+Promotion enables users to highlight datasets and dataflows that they think are valuable and worthwhile for others to use.
+In this way it encourages the collaborative spread of datasets and dataflows within an organization.
 Any dataset or dataflow owner, or any member of a workspace where a dataset or dataflow is located,  can simply promote the dataset or dataflow when they think it's good enough for sharing.
-Promotion encourages the collaborative spread of datasets and dataflows within an organization.
-See [Promote datasets](service-endorse-datasets-dataflows.md#promote-a-dataset-or-dataflow) for details.
+See [Promote datasets](service-datasets-promote.md) and [Promote dataflows](../transform-model/service-dataflows-promote.md) for details.

 ## Certification